 The Merit Award was provided to FPU because of it's achievements and commitment to providing meaningful programs and services to HR students at FPU!

 “Our SHRM student chapter is a 100% online chapter; our students participate from different cities, states and countries", said Dr. Carol Gravel.
 “This is no small accomplishment, considering these students have never had a face-to-face meeting.
 This is a testimony to the dedication of our students and their willingness to use online resources to collaborate.”

-6. Promote career development prospects and resume book through MAHRA, the FPU SHRM website, email marketing, and social networks.
+2. Promote career development prospects and resume book through MAHRA, the FPU SHRM website,

 Our SHRM Code of Ethics